 By R. Garry Shirts

 An experiential simulation can be a wonderful training method.
-But it’s easy to create a one that is not as effective as it could be.
+But it’s easy to create one that is not as effective as it could be.
 Here are some suggestions for improving your chances of being successful.

 One of the most satisfying experiences in training or education, no matter what the subject, is the so-called “Aha!” moment, that instant when sudden, spontaneous insight cuts through the tangle of loose ends in a learner’s mind to reveal a memorable truth.